-Total Less Than 1 Year 1-3 Years 3-5 Years More than 5 Years Contractual obligations: Long-term debt, including current portion(1) \$125,100 \$ 90,000 35,100 Operating lease obligations(2) 20,545 6,281 9,020 3,293 1,951 Capital lease obligations(3) 6,347 630 1,260 1,260 3,197 Purchase commitments to sand suppliers(4) 17,635 5,949 8,518 3,168 \$169,627 \$ 12,860 \$108,798 \$42,821 \$ 5,148
+Less Than More than Total 1 Year 1-3 Years 3-5 Years 5 Years Contractual obligations: Long-term debt, including current portion(1) \$125,100 \$ 90,000 35,100 Operating lease obligations(2) 20,545 6,281 9,020 3,293 1,951 Capital lease obligations(3) 6,347 630 1,260 1,260 3,197 Purchase commitments to sand suppliers(4) 17,635 5,949 8,518 3,168 \$169,627 \$ 12,860 \$108,798 \$42,821 \$ 5,148

-(1) The long-term debt excludes interest payments on each obligation.
+The long-term debt excludes interest payments on each obligation.
 The table above does not reflect our use of a portion of the net proceeds from this offering to fully repay all outstanding borrowings under and terminate our Revolving Credit Facility and Term Loan.
 Please see "Use of Proceeds."
-In connection with the consummation of this offering, we intend to fully repay and terminate the
+In connection with the consummation of this offering, we intend to convert \$33.6 million of outstanding indebtedness under our Term Loan into shares of common stock of the Company, to fully repay and terminate the Revolving Credit Facility and our Term Loan and to enter into our New Credit Facility.
+For more information on our New Credit Facility, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Our New Credit Facility."

-- Revolving Credit Facility and Term Loan and enter into our New Credit Facility.
-For more information on our New Credit Facility, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Our New Credit Facility." - (2) Operating lease obligations relate to equipment, tools, office facilities and other property. - (3) Capital lease obligations relate to long-term facilities leases. - The purchase commitments to sand suppliers represent our monthly obligation to purchase a minimum amount of sand from each of two sand suppliers.
+- (2) Operating lease obligations relate to equipment, tools, office facilities and other property. - (3) Capital lease obligations relate to long-term facilities leases - (4) The purchase commitments to sand suppliers represent our monthly obligation to purchase a minimum amount of sand from each of two sand suppliers.
 If the minimum purchase requirement is not met, the shortfall is settled at the end of the year in cash.
 Pricing in both contracts is based on an index tied to the WTI spot price and based on whether delivery is taken at the location of the applicable plant.
-Disclosure in this table provides the Company's purchase obligations based on minimum liquidated damages and assumes that the WTI spot price is below \$70.00/bbl and \$62.50/bbl for each of the two contracts.
+Disclosure in this table provides the Company's purchase obligations based on minimum liquidated damages and assumes that the WTI spot price is below \$70.00/Bbl and \$62.50/Bbl for each of the two contracts.